-CANENA is a volunteer based organization focused on electrotechnical standards harmonization activities within the Americas, helping to facilitate trade.
+CANENA is a volunteer based organization focused on electrotechnical standards harmonization activities within the Americas, reducing the complexity inherent in designing products for multiple markets.

-Today, CANENA promotes, encourages and receives participation from leading industry organizations, standards developers, conformity assessment testing laboratories, regulators, and other interested parties from Canada.
+Today, CANENA promotes, encourages and receives participation from leading industry organizations, standards developers, conformity assessment testing laboratories, regulators, and other interested parties from Canada, Mexico, the Caribbean Region and Central and South American.

 CANENA acts as a facilitator for electrotechnical standards harmonization.
 It provides a focal point for contacts within each country, information exchange, and a forum in which the technical harmonization committees can function.